aracnid/i-mongodb/README.md

 ### Prerequisites

-This package supports the following version of Python:
+This package supports the following version of Python.
+It probably supports older versions, but they have not been tested.

-- Python 3.9 or later
+- Python 3.10 or later

 ### Installing

 Install the latest package using pip.
-(We prefer pipenv.)

 ```
 $ pip install i-mongodb